Nawaz, Maryam land in Lahore, airlifted for Adiala

 “This was neither a case, nor was there a verdict.
 This is a game of blind revenge, which is continuing.
 There is no case against me, there never was.
 The whole Panama case was started to fix politics and to take me out because I wanted a stronger democracy.”

-Nawaz Sharif said he was honoured that all allegations of corruption against him had been proven wrong and thrown out by the court.
+Nawaz Sharif said he was honoured that all allegations of corruption against him had been proven wrong.

 Meanwhile, PML-N President Shahbaz Sharif managed to organize a rally of thousands of charged supporters who fought through barracks, baton-charges, tear-gas shelling and aerial firing by the police at various points.